funnyboy-roks/mapify/README.md

 that end with `google.com`

-This is to help with security on your server as having untrusted domains can allow users to break your server and do bad things.
-If you don't want this protection, you can add `"REGEXP:.*"` to the `whitelist` to disable the filtering.
+This is to help with security on your server as having untrusted domains can allow users to download malicious software on your server.
+If you don't want this protection, you can add `"REGEXP:.*"` to the `whitelist` in the config to disable the filtering.

 ### Error message of "An internal error occurred while attempting to perform this command"